Stan Getz: Personal life

 After Getz promised to stay clean and sober, Monica returned from Sweden with the family.
 On November 21, 1962, Brazil sent scores of musicians to Carnegie Hall as a result of the bossa nova craze created by Jazz Samba.
-After being told by Gilberto and Jobim that Getz had been an invisible partner in their creating of the Bossa Nova by superimposing Getz's Jazz harmonies and sound on the old Samba, Monica suggested a unification of the three.
+After being told by Gilberto and Jobim that Getz had been an invisible partner in their creating of the Bossa Nova by superimposing Getz's jazz harmonies and sound on the old samba, Monica suggested a unification of the three.
 Jobim and Gilberto reacted with deference and enthusiasm.
-Getz was reluctant, at first, as he had heard the two were "difficult."
-Getz had reportedly said that he was convinced, when Monica retorted, "Well, don't you have a reputation for being difficult?"
+Getz was reluctant, at first, as he had heard the two were "difficult".
+Getz had reportedly said that he was convinced when Monica retorted: "Well, don't you have a reputation for being difficult?"
 They would become very close friends during the recording of Getz/Gilberto, and Gilberto would even move in with the Getzes, occasionally joined by the children of his own two marriages and his second wife, Miúcha.

 In the early 1980s, Getz again relapsed into his addictions, resulting in an arrest with an illegal gun in the home with Monica and some of the children.
-This resulted in an Order of Protection, issued in her favor, which contained a clause that Getz must be sober to be allowed into the house and an Order he go to treatment.
-As a countermove, Getz filed for divorce from Monica in 1981, but the couple reconciled at his insistence in 1982 and signed a Reconciliation Agreement, in which they agreed to jointly buy a house they found in San Francisco.
+This resulted in an Order of Protection, issued in her favor, which contained a clause that Getz must be sober to be allowed into the house and an Order to go to treatment.
+As a countermove, Getz filed for divorce from Monica in 1981, but the couple reconciled at his insistence in 1982 and signed a Reconciliation Agreement in which they agreed to jointly buy a house they had found in San Francisco.
 Soon after, however, Getz relapsed.
-After a second illegal gun/cocaine incident, Monica returned to their New York home.
-At this time, she discovered the need for the courts to learn about addictions and founded the National Coalition for Family Justice in 1988, around the time a divorce was finalized.
-In 1990, Monica Getz petitioned the United States Supreme Court to have their divorce verdict overturned, although they declined.
-His ultimately terminal cancer was diagnosed in 1987; he died in June 1991.
+After a second illegal gun and cocaine incident, Monica returned to their New York home.
+At this time, she discovered the need for the courts to learn about addiction and founded the National Coalition for Family Justice in 1988, around the time a divorce was finalized.
+In 1990, Monica Getz petitioned the United States Supreme Court to have their divorce verdict overturned, which it declined.
+In 1987, he was diagnosed with cancer.

 Zoot Sims, who had known Getz since their time with Herman, once described him as "a nice bunch of guys", an allusion to his unpredictable personality.
-Bob Brookmeyer, another performing colleague, responded to speculation Getz had a heart operation with a query: “Did they put one in?”
+Bob Brookmeyer, another performing colleague, responded to speculation Getz had a heart operation with the rhetorical question "Did they put one in?"

-Death
+Death and legacy

 Getz died of liver cancer on June 6, 1991.
 His ashes were poured from his saxophone case six miles off the coast of Marina del Rey, California.

-In 1998, the Stan Getz Media Center and Library at Berklee College of Music was dedicated through a donation from the Herb Alpert Foundation.